hydradatabase/docs/guides/predictive-analytics-with-deepnote.md

 ## Making the predictions

 Now that the Database is connected we can use Python and SQL scripts to access the data.
-We can now predict the Salary data using the Linear Regression model.&#x20;
+Using the Linear Regression model, we can predict the salary data.
+The neccesary models and libraries are being imported.The linear regression model and matplotlib for our visualization are imported as shown below&#x20;

 ```python
 #import Classes and lib needed